 Every once in a while make a point of checking your lists to make sure you use up the oldest food, especially if you've been ignoring something.
 And once every year or so, be sure you use up everything and wash out the freezer.

 Sort your freezer contents in stackable baskets.
 A large freezer should hold at least 3 baskets side-by-side and at least 2 baskets on top of each other.
 Put meats in the left stack, baked goods in the middle stack, and fruits/vegetables in the right stack.
 Put the newest packages into the bottom baskets and keep the oldest packages in the topmost basket, so that you are always encouraged to use up the oldest stuff first.
 Even if you have the bottom of your freezer filled with water jugs you should still be able to fit three baskets on top of them to sort your packages.
 This method will reduce the amount of time it takes to find an item you are seeking, get the freezer closed more quickly and save electricity, and ensure you use up everything on a timely basis.

 With these freezer tips firmly applied, you'll find you are much better organized and able to spend more time thinking about additional ideas you can use to run your household!

 March 8, 2009

 If you tried these freezer tips, how did they work for you?
 Would you like to submit an original, healthy recipe or household tip of your own for use on the website?
-Send me an e-mail or use a contact form to have your say.
+Send me an e-mail to have your say.